-Firstly, adjust the brightness and contrast of your device.
+Adjust the brightness and contrast of your device.
 A high brightness setting can cause eye strain, while low contrast can make it difficult to read.
 Find a balance that works for you and your environment.

-Secondly, take breaks regularly.
+Take breaks regularly.
 It's recommended to take a break every 20 minutes and look away from your screen for at least 20 seconds.
 This allows your eyes to rest and prevents eye strain.

-Thirdly, use the 20-20-20 rule.
+Use the 20-20-20 rule.
 Every 20 minutes, focus on an object 20 feet away for 20 seconds.
 This helps to reduce eye fatigue and keep your eyes healthy.

-Fourthly, consider using blue light filters or glasses.
+Consider using blue light filters or glasses.
 Blue light emitted by digital screens can disrupt your sleep and cause eye strain.
 Blue light filters or glasses can help reduce the amount of blue light your eyes absorb.

 By following these tips, you can reduce eye strain and enjoy reading on digital screens without compromising your eye health and productivity.